water + sewer

 Drinking Water Quality Management System

-The Municipality of Marmora & Lake and its water supply systems shall comply with all relevant legislation and regulations for consistent delivery of safe drinking water.
+The Municipality of Marmora and Lake and its water supply systems shall comply with all relevant legislation and regulations for consistent delivery of safe drinking water.
 The Municipality shall also:

-- If you should have any questions or would like to view the Operational Plan for the Drinking Water System, please contact the Municipalities Compliance Coordinator direct at 613-472-6285.
+If you should have any questions or would like to view the Operational Plan for the Drinking Water System, please contact the Municipality’s Compliance Coordinator direct at 613-472-6285.

-The Municipality issues water bills once every two months for residential accounts.
-The bill is based upon meter readings.
-If a reading cannot be taken, an estimate will be made based upon historical consumption.
+The Municipality issues water and sewer bills once every two months.
+The bill is based on meter readings for approximately a two month period of time.
+If a reading cannot be taken, an estimate will be made based on historical consumption until an actual meter reading can be taken.

 There is a $50 fee for a water services to be shut off or turned on during office hours.
 After hours the fee increases to $150.